bare-ts/bare/README.md

 strict.deepEqual(contacts, contacts2)
 ```

+Refer to our [`types` documentation page](./docs/types.md) to find the correspondence between BARE types and TypeScript types, as well as how some CLI options affect this.

 ## Why BARE?

 **Compact messages**: in contrast to _BSON_, _CBOR_, and _MessagePack_, _BARE_ messages do not embed schema information.